 Support if you go to university

-- Local Authority Bursary. (£250 per payment to make a total of £2000 over eight terms).
+- Local Authority bursary (£250 per payment to make a total of £2000 over the duration of your course

-- £500 contribution to a computer.
+- one off £500 contribution to a computer

-- Up to £35 per month to access university leisure facilities.
+- up to £35 per month to access university leisure facilities

 - £1000-degree course completion grant